Alaska Otter Babies

 Private one-on-one lessons are Monday through Friday and two Sundays (1/12 & 1/26).
 During registration, you will have an opportunity to select the time that you are best available.
 Sara is the training instructor in the morning, and Lucy is in the afternoon.

-Survival is for children 6 months to 4 years old.
+Survival is for children 6 months (must have head control) to 4 years old.

 Caregivers are NOT in the water.